Al Haft

-Albert C. Haft (November 13, 1886 - 10 November 1976) was a wrestler (both professional and amateur), wrestling and boxing promoter and wrestling trainer who was a prominent promoter in the United States from the late 1910s until the 1960s, running his operations primarily from Columbus, Ohio.
-He founded the Midwest Wrestling Alliance and was one of the founding members of the National Wrestling Alliance in 1948.
+Albert C. Haft (November 13, 1886 – 10 November 1976) was a wrestler (both professional and amateur), wrestling coach, and wrestling and boxing promoter, booker and trainer.
+He was a prominent promoter in the United States from the late 1910s until the 1960s, running his operations primarily from Columbus, Ohio.
+He founded the Midwest Wrestling Association and was one of the founding members of the National Wrestling Alliance in 1948.
+Haft was originally the manager and booker of John Pesek, who became World Heavyweight Champion.

-Haft's was originally the manager and booker of John Pesek, who would go on to become World Heavyweight Champion.
-He was also involved in amateur wrestling and was the head wrestling coach at the Ohio State University, leading "The Buckeyes" to their first team title in 1923.
-He also holds the Ohio State Second-Year Coaching Record to this day.
+Early life, family and education

+Haft was the son of Albert and Carrie Haft and from Buffalo, New York, although he was reportedly born in Canton, Ohio.
+He enlisted in the US Army in 1918 and received an infantry; he served for less than a year.

 Career

-Professional wrestling in-ring career (1917-19)
+Professional wrestling in-ring career (1917–19)

 In his early life, Haft was an in-ring competitor in professional wrestling, entering the ring in 1917 and competing under the ring name Young Gotch.
-He competed sporadically until 1932 but his full-time focus as an in-ring performer was short lived, deciding instead to focus on his growing success as a promoter.
+He competed sporadically until 1932 but his full-time focus as an in-ring performer was short-lived, deciding instead to focus on his growing success as a promoter.

+Ohio State University coach

+He was also involved in amateur wrestling.
+He was the first head wrestling coach at the Ohio State University, starting in 1921.
+During his second year as head coach, the team's record was 3–3–0.
+His Buckeyes captured their first team title in 1923, with an 8–0 record.
+He stopped coaching in 1930.

 The Midwest Wrestling Association and John Pesek (1920s and 1930s)

 Haft began wrestling promoting in 1919.
 His interest in joining the professional ranks was sparked after he met John Pesek, a fellow wrestler who Haft considered the best in the world.
-Haft became Pesek's manager and brokered deals for him throughout the United States and abroad.
+Haft became Pesek's manager and brokered deals for him throughout the US and abroad.
 In 1929, Haft sent Pesek for a wrestling tour of Australia where he came out victorious.
-He returned to the United States a star and soon entered the discussion of World Heavyweight Championship contenders.
+He returned to the States a star and soon entered the discussion of World Heavyweight Championship contenders.
 With Haft by his side, Pesek became the World Heavyweight Champion.

 In 1931, Haft created the Midwest Wrestling Association and booked a match pitting Pesek against Joe Stecher to crown the initial champion.
 The bout was backed by the Ohio State Athletic Commission.
-Pesek beat Stecher and Haft’s working relationship with Kansas and Missouri territories expanded Pesek’s star-power and booking potential.
+Pesek beat Stecher and Haft’s working relationship with Kansas and Missouri territories expanded Pesek’s star power and booking potential.
+Haft named a racing horse of his John Pesek.

-Haft's Acre (1927)
+Haft's Acre

-An outdoor arena, Haft opened Haft's Acre at the southwest corner of Park Street and Goodale Boulevard in 1927 in Columbus.
+In 1927, Haft opened Haft's Acre, an outdoor arena, at the southwest corner of Park Street and Goodale Boulevard in Columbus.
 Boxing and wrestling were staged there until the early 1960s.
-Wrestlers such as Gorgeous George, Nature Boy Buddy Rogers and Wild Bull Curry all competed at the Haft events.
+Wrestlers such as Gorgeous George, Nature Boy Buddy Rogers and Wild Bull Curry competed at the Haft events.
+Haft later owned an arena in nearby Reynoldsburg, Ohio.